MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 - ID's: Advertise ID, Campaign ID, Ad ID and Ad Group Id to represented as embedding layer separately.

 - Image/Video: A feature vector to be generated via a pretrained model.
+SimCLR can be used.

 - Ad category and subcategory such as Arts & Entertainment, Autos & Vehicles, Beauty & Fitness.